RealOSR: Latent Guidance Boosts Diffusion-based Real-world Omnidirectional Image Super-Resolutions: Abstract

 \section{Abstract}

-Omnidirectional image super-resolution (ODISR) aims to upscale low-resolution (LR) omnidirectional images (ODIs) to high-resolution (HR), addressing the growing demand for detailed visual content across a $180^{\circ}\times360^{\circ}$ viewport.
-Existing methods are limited by simple degradation assumptions (e.g., bicubic downsampling), which fail to capture the complex, unknown real-world degradation processes.
-Recent diffusion-based approaches suffer from slow inference due to their hundreds of sampling steps and frequent pixel-latent space conversions.
-To tackle these challenges, in this paper, we propose RealOSR, a novel diffusion-based approach for real-world ODISR (Real-ODISR) with single-step diffusion denoising.
-To sufficiently exploit the input information, RealOSR introduces a lightweight domain alignment module, which facilitates the efficient injection of LR ODI into the single-step latent denoising.
-Additionally, to better utilize the rich semantic and multi-scale feature modeling ability of denoising UNet, we develop a latent unfolding module that simulates the gradient descent process directly in latent space.
-Experimental results demonstrate that RealOSR outperforms previous methods in both ODI recovery quality and efficiency.
-Compared to the recent state-of-the-art diffusion-based ODISR method, OmniSSR, RealOSR achieves significant improvements in visual quality and over \textbf{200$\times$} inference acceleration.
-Our code and models will be released.
+Omnidirectional image super-resolution (ODISR) aims to upscale low-resolution (LR) omnidirectional images (ODIs) to high-resolution (HR), catering to the growing demand for detailed visual content across a $ 180^{\circ}\times360^{\circ}$ viewport.
+Existing ODISR methods are limited by simplified degradation assumptions (e.g., bicubic downsampling), failing to model and exploit the real-world degradation information.
+Recent latent-based diffusion approaches using condition guidance suffer from slow inference due to their hundreds of updating steps and frequent use of VAE.
+To tackle these challenges, we propose \textbf{RealOSR}, a diffusion-based framework tailored for real-world ODISR, featuring efficient latent-based condition guidance within a one-step denoising paradigm.
+Central to efficient latent-based condition guidance is the proposed \textbf{Latent Gradient Alignment Routing (LaGAR)}, a lightweight module that enables effective pixel-latent space interactions and simulates gradient descent directly in the latent space, thereby leveraging the semantic richness and multi-scale features captured by the denoising UNet.
+Compared to the recent diffusion-based ODISR method, OmniSSR, RealOSR achieves significant improvements in visual quality and over \textbf{200$\times$} inference acceleration.
+Our code and models will be released upon acceptance.